- Find Help

 Here are ten common myths about mental illnesses.

 Fact: The words we use to describe mental illnesses have changed greatly over time.
 What hasn’t changed is the fact that mental illnesses are not the regular ups and downs of life.
 Mental illnesses create distress, don’t go away on their own, and are real health problems with effective treatments.
 When someone breaks their arm, we wouldn’t expect them to just “get over it.”
 Nor would we blame them if they needed a cast, sling, or other help in their daily life while they recovered.

 Fact: All of us will be affected by mental illnesses.
-Researchers estimate that as many as one in five Canadians will experience a mental illness at some point in their life.
+Researchers estimate that as many as one in five Canadians will experience a mental health problem or illness in any given year.
 You may not experience a mental illness yourself, but it’s very likely that a family member, friend, or co-worker will experience challenges.

 Fact: It’s true that some people who experience mental illnesses may act in ways that are unexpected or seem strange to others.
 We need to remember that the illness, not the person, is behind these behaviours.
 No one chooses to experience a mental illness.
 People who experience a change in their behaviour due to a mental illness may feel extremely embarrassed or ashamed around others.
 It’s also true that people with a history of a mental illness are like anyone else: they may make poor choices or do something unexpected for reasons unrelated to symptoms of their illness.

 Fact: No one factor can cause mental illnesses.
 Mental illnesses are complicated conditions that arise from a combination of genetics, biology, environment, and life experiences.
 Family members and loved ones do have a big role in support and recovery.